 A tenant can have guests temporarily stay at their home without having to notify or ask permission from the landlord.
-A guest staying in the property is different from someone living in to the property as a sub-tenant or taking over the lease as an assignee.
+A guest staying in the property is different from someone living in the property as a sub-tenant or taking over the lease as an assignee.

 Consent